01 of 10

 Low-Salt, Low-Fat Cheese Curd

-"Lor" (LORE') is a low-salt, low-fat form of white cheese with a high protein content.
-That makes it a favorite with health-conscious folks, those recovering from an illness and even body-builders.
-"Lor" is also inexpensive and is used to make lighter versions of traditional Turkish layered pastry and cheese pies and desserts.
+"Lor" (LORE') is a low-salt, low-fat form of white cheese with high protein content.
+That makes it a favorite with health-conscious folks.
+Lor is inexpensive and is used to make lighter versions of traditional Turkish layered pastry and cheese pies and desserts.